 For the whipped cream:

-- 3 Tablespoons granulated sugar
+- 2 Tablespoons granulated sugar

 - Set biscuits aside.

-- Set aside for 15 minutes.
+- Set aside for 15 minutes for syrup to develop.

 Make whipped cream